A seat belt extender is an extra piece that goes between the male and female ends of the seat belt to make the seat belt longer.

 The smaller the person using a seat belt extender, the less it will take for the shoulder belt to slide off the arm – and the greater the risk to using a belt extender.

-The Maxi Cosi Rodifix booster is the best high back booster to try as not only does it have a narrow footprint but also its lack of arm rests make it easier to see and get your hand in to reach the seat belt buckle.
+The recently discontinued Maxi Cosi Rodifix booster was the best high back booster to try as not only does it have a narrow footprint but also its lack of arm rests make it easier to see and get your hand in to reach the seat belt buckle.
+If you can’t find one, look at the Peg Perego Shuttle Plus 120, but make sure the seat belt fits your child well before committing to it (it is not always a good match).
+You can also consider the Graco Slimfit3 LX, which is a very narrow car seat that has a short-lived booster mode.

 For a backless booster, the Graco Rightguide is the best one to try.